Syncplay/syncplay/README.md

 If you open a file with `syncplayClient.exe` then it will automatically open Syncplay and load the file through MPC-HC on Windows and MPlayer on Linux.

 ### Configuration window
-The configuration window allows for various settings to be configured prior to Syncplsy starting.
+The configuration window allows for various settings to be configured prior to Syncplay starting.

 The window will appear if you: